apache/flink-statefun/docs/content/docs/deployment/module.md

 # Module Configuration

-An applications module configuration contains all necessary runtime information to configure the Stateful Functions runtime for a specific application.
+An application's module configuration contains all necessary runtime information to configure the Stateful Functions runtime for a specific application.
 It includes the endpoints where functions can be reached along with ingress and egress definitions.

 ```yaml
 version: "3.0"